ZakAttree/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: mY NAME IS ZAK aTTREE AND i am an aspiring 3D modeller
     subtitle: >-
-      This is my portfolio where i will showcase my faviourite and creative projects.
-I will dive into the development procss
+      This is my portfolio where I will showcase my favourite and creative projects.
+I will dive into the development process
     styles:
       self:
         height: auto